descope/descope-flutter/README.md

 <activity
         android:name=".MainActivity"
         android:exported="true"
-        android:launchMode="singleTop"
+        android:launchMode="singleTask"
         android:theme="@style/LaunchTheme"
         android:configChanges="orientation|keyboardHidden|keyboard|screenSize|smallestScreenSize|locale|layoutDirection|fontScale|screenLayout|density|uiMode"
         android:hardwareAccelerated="true"
-        android:windowSoftInputMode="adjustResize"> <!-- exported, singleTop are enabled by default but required for the deep links to work -->
+        android:windowSoftInputMode="adjustResize"> <!-- exported, singleTop are enabled by default but singleTask is required for the magic links to work -->

     <!-- add the following at the end of the activity tag, after anything you have defined currently -->